Filoli: Roth family and National Trust for Historic Preservation

 Following the deaths of William and Agnes Bourn in 1936, the estate was sold the following year to Mr. William P. Roth and Mrs. Lurline Matson Roth, heiress to the Matson Navigation Company.
 The Roth family built Filoli's botanic collections of camellias, rhododendrons and azaleas, notably in the Woodland Garden, and added the serene swimming pool and the screened-in teahouse.
 In 1975, Mrs. Roth donated the estate in its entirety to the National Trust for Historic Preservation, with an endowment that helps support annual operating expenses.

 In 2023, Filoli hosted the first meeting on U.S. soil in several years between U.S. President Joe Biden and General Secretary of the Chinese Communist Party Xi Jinping on the sidelines of the 2023 APEC summit in San Francisco.
 The two world leaders met at Filoli on November 15, 2023, during Xi's visit to California.
 Although Filoli had been popular for many years with Asian tourists visiting the San Francisco Bay Area (due to its gardens and its prominent appearance in the opening credits of the television series Dynasty), the extensive press coverage of the Xi-Biden meeting led to a surge of interest among both Chinese and Chinese American tourists.

 Management

 The estate operates as Filoli Center, a private, non-profit organization with its own Board of Governors, staff, and volunteers.
 As of 2022, Filoli was drawing about 400,000 visitors per year.
+In 2024, Filoli saw almost 490,000 visitors, and drew $22.3 million in revenue.